 Additionally, in June 1999, legislation authorized the State Treasurer to invest Commonwealth moneys in equity securities under a prudent person standard.
-A portion of the cash balance in each of the General and Motor License Funds not immediately needed for disbursement is being managed by an investment advisor for such investments.
-In addition, the common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in equity securities.
-The legislative authorization to invest in equity securities expires in December 2004 unless extended by the General Assembly.
+The common investment pool operated by the State Treasurer for the investment of operating funds of the Commonwealth maintains a portion of its investments in equity securities.
+The legislative authorization to invest in equity securities has been extended until December 2006.